-To be considered for M.A.T. admission, applicants must first submit an application for admission to Graduate Studies at CSU and the following credentials to the Office of Graduate Studies:
+To be considered for M.A.T. admission, applicants must first submit an application for admission to The School of Graduate Studies and the following credentials to the Office of Graduate Studies:

 - Completed Clayton State University Graduate Studies application form and a \$50 application fee.
-The fee is non-refundable and may not be applied to any other university fees. - Official transcripts of all undergraduate and graduate work previously undertaken.
+The fee is nonrefundable and may not be applied to any other university fees. - Official transcripts of all undergraduate and graduate work previously undertaken.
 Two copies of each official transcript containing the university seal must be mailed directly from all institutions where undergraduate and graduate work was previously undertaken.
-Admission to the M.A.T. program is in addition to admissions to the Graduate School. - Official Scores from the Graduate Record Exam.
+Admission to the M.A.T. program is in addition to admissions to the Graduate School.

+- Official Scores from the Graduate Record Exam.
 Official scores should be mailed directly from the Educational Testing Service (ETS).
 The GRE code assignment for Clayton State University is 5145.
+A minimum total score of 950 (verbal and quantitative) with a minimum of 500 verbal score and a minimum 3.5 (analytic writing) on the General Test of the Graduate Record Examination (GRE) are required for full admission status.
 The GRE requirement may be waived for applicants who have earned an advanced degree. - TOEFL scores for international applicants whose native language is not English.
 International applicants whose native language is not English must have earned a minimum score of 550 on the written Test of English as a Foreign Language (TOEFL) or 213 on the computer based TOEFL test.
 The TOEFL may be waived for any applicant who has graduated from a college or university in the United States accredited in a manner accepted by Clayton State University or who is a U.S. citizen.
 International applicants must submit completed applications by March 1 for Fall Semester, and July 1 for Spring Semester. - Completion and submission of immunization form.